prezi/clojure-intro/doc/screencast.md

     chmod a+x ~/bin/lein
     lein

-# The REPL
+## The REPL

-    # I spend half of my Clojure time in the REPL.
+    # I spend half of my Clojure time in the REPL
     mkdir /tmp/any_directory
     cd /tmp/any_directory
     lein repl
     => ; Welcome to the REPL
-    => ; I spend half of my Clojure time here
     => ; It has tab-completion
     => *<Tab>c<Tab>l<Tab><Enter>
     => ; Search in history with C-r